Facebook Pixel

 • Savings Accounts

-Are you financially secure if you suddenly lost your source of income?
-According to a new Bankrate survey, only 48% of U.S. adults say they have enough emergency savings to cover at least three months’ worth of expenses, and 22% have no emergency savings at all.
+Are you financially secure if you suddenly lose your source of income?
+According to a new Bankrate survey, only 48% of U.S. adults say they have enough emergency savings to cover at least three months’ worth of expenses, and 22% have no emergency savings.

 Having an emergency savings account can help you avoid relying on credit cards or securing a loan, which can quickly lead to being deep in debt.

-Not only can an emergency fund give you confidence that you can handle unexpected events without adding money worries, but it can also protect you from the financial fallout of a job loss or other income loss.
+An emergency fund can give you confidence that you can handle unexpected events without adding money worries.
+Still, it can also protect you from the financial fallout of a job loss or other income loss.

-Ideally, you should aim to have enough money in emergency savings to cover three months of essential expenses.
-Most experts believe you should have enough money in your emergency fund to cover at least three to six months' worth of living expenses.
+Ideally, it would be best if you aimed to have enough money in emergency savings to cover three months of essential expenses.
+Most experts believe you should have enough money in your emergency fund to cover at least three to six months of living expenses.

 1. High-yield savings accounts.
-A high-yield savings account, also known as a high-rate savings account, can vary by minimum deposits and balances but usually pay a much higher yield on money than a regular savings account.
-You can withdraw or transfer money out of your account up to six times per month without having to pay a penalty.
+A high-yield savings account, or a high-rate savings account, can vary by minimum deposits and balances but usually pay a much higher yield on money than a regular savings account.
+You can withdraw or transfer money out of your account up to six times per month without paying a penalty.

 3. Certificate of deposit accounts.
-A certificate of deposit account can earn you an even higher rate than a high-yield savings or money market account, but you need to keep your money over a certain period or “term” or pay a fee for early withdrawal.
-A solution to making sure your money isn’t tied up for too long is to implement a CD laddering strategy.
-CD laddering is a way for investors to get higher rates with CDs but keep accessibility to funds by setting up multiple CDs at staggered intervals.
-As each CD finishes at a set term, you can maintain a steady stream of cash while still earning higher rates than a regular savings account.
+A certificate of deposit account can earn you an even higher rate than a high-yield savings or money market account.
+Still, you must keep your money over a certain period or “term” or pay a fee for early withdrawal.
+A solution to ensuring your money isn’t tied up for too long is implementing a CD laddering strategy.
+CD laddering allows investors to get higher rates with CDs but keeps funds accessible by setting up multiple CDs at staggered intervals.
+As each CD finishes at a set term, you can maintain a steady cash stream while earning higher rates than a regular savings account.

-By making a few lifestyle changes and being diligent with putting money in an interest-bearing savings account, you can quickly build up a substantial emergency fund.
-If you have any questions about what savings account may be right for you, give the experts at NASB a call at 800-677-6272, or visit one of our branches
+You can quickly build up a substantial emergency fund by making a few lifestyle changes and diligently putting money in an interest-bearing savings account.
+If you have any questions about what savings account may be right for you, call the experts at NASB at 800-677-6272 or visit one of our branches